3tty0n/gitpitch-demo/PITCHME.md

 ## GitPitch Demo

-This is the example application for [GitPitch](https://gitpitch.com/).
+This is the sample application for [GitPitch](https://gitpitch.com/).

 +++